Soteria: Efficient Symbolic Execution as a Functional Library: Introduction

 Second, we show that building SE engines over \sot is simple: as presented here, \rusteria took a first-year PhD student \emph{merely eight months} to implement.
 This is partly due to the simple monadic interface of \sot that allows one to write SE engines in a functional style that closely resembles a concrete interpreter for the source language, and partly because \sot provides a library of \emph{reusable components} that can be used across engines.
 Indeed, the student re-used many of the components already developed for \coteria in \rusteria.

-Third, we show that building over \sot leads to \emph{smaller developments} that are thus easier to maintain; for instance, our \rusteria development comprises $\sim$13.2~kLoC of \ocaml, compared to $\sim$22.9~kLoC of Rust for the Kani development.
-Finally, we show that it is straightforward to obtain soundness guarantees for \sot and the engines built over it.
-Specifically, we \emph{formalise} the theoretical foundation of \sot and prove that the symbolic interpreters built over it are sound as long as they meet certain conditions (see \cref{sec:formalisation}), adapting from previous theoretical work~\cite{gillian-foundations-implementation-ayoun-2024}.
+Finally, we formalise the soundness guarantees of \sot and the engines built over it.
+Specifically, following previous work~\cite{gillian-foundations-implementation-ayoun-2024}, we \emph{formalise} the theoretical foundation of \sot and prove that the symbolic interpreters built over it are sound as long as they meet certain conditions (\cref{sec:formalisation}).

 We further highlight that \sot is \emph{highly flexible and configurable} in three ways.
 First is the choice of the \emph{source language}: clients of \sot can build analyses over it for any language L, so long as they develop an interpreter for L. More notably, they inherit the \emph{soundness guarantees} of \sot by construction, provided they meet the conditions of \cref{sec:formalisation}.